elephantscale/es-training-new/kubernetes/slides/backup-slides.md

 Integrate modern methodologies and automate development pipelines with the integration of Docker and DevOps.

 Cloud migration, multi-cloud or hybrid cloud infrastructure require frictionless portability of applications.
 Docker packages applications and their dependencies together into an isolated container making them portable to any infrastructure.
-Eliminate the “works on my machine” problem once and for all.
+Eliminate the "works on my machine" problem once and for all.
 Docker certified infrastructure ensures the containerized applications work consistently.

 The first step with Docker is to modernize the existing application portfolio.
 Packaging existing apps into containers immediately improves security, reduce costs, and gain cloud portability.